Best known line-up L to R: Rick White, Bruce Sontgen, Mike Farrell, Tom Swainson

 These recorded songs were nothing like the image they portrayed on stage.
 On stage they thundered out their music and assumed the mantle of being the bad boys of the Wellington scene.
 They revelled in this image, playing up to their audiences all the time.
 Maybe it was because of this image and having a different recorded sound that stopped them gaining National recognition.

 Frustrations began to emerge within the group and in late 1969, Mike Farrell left to form his own group, the Rebirth, and later he would join Red Hot Peppers.
-Mike was replaced by two musicians, both from Christchurch band Retaliation (not to be confused with the Wellington version).
+Mike was replaced by two musicians, both from Christchurch band Retaliation.
 They were Brian Mason on lead guitar and Kevin Frewer on organ.

 With this new line-up, the sound began to drift toward the psychedelic and they began to attract a more underground following who dug being able to trip out on the mind numbing loud and interminably long explorations of musical themes the band was now favouring.
 Yet their next record release was back to more of the same unsuccessful stuff, a cover of Buddy Holly's "Heartbeat" backed with an old Cliff Richard song "It'll Be Me".
 Sometime you have to question the wisdom of the record producers who think that record buyers are only those who like syrupy pop hits.